-The American College of Sports Medicine and the American Heart Association recommend that adults under age 65 should aim for 30 minutes of moderate intensity aerobic exercise five days per week or 20 minutes of vigorous intensity aerobic exercise three days per week in addition to strength training at least twice per week to target all muscle groups.
+The Centers for Disease Control and Prevention recommends that adults under age 65 should aim for 30 minutes of moderate intensity aerobic exercise five days per week or 20 minutes of vigorous intensity aerobic exercise three days per week in addition to strength training at least twice per week to target all muscle groups.

 Signs of Overtraining

 Overtraining makes you more susceptible to illness and overuse injuries, which may prevent you from hitting the gym for weeks or even months.
 While overtrained athletes may require months of rest, average exercisers typically need to take more days off per week and focus on shorter, easier workouts while their bodies recover.

-Planning Time Off from the Gym
+Planning Time Off From the Gym

 While it may feel counter-intuitive to take regular days off from the gym when you're trying to improve your fitness or lose weight, rest will help you achieve your ultimate goal.
 Plan to take one to two days off from the gym each week, and pay attention to your body during and after your workouts.